 A Faulty Thermocouple

 A faulty thermocouple may be causing your pilot light to go out.
 This device is located next to the pilot light and controls the flow of gas to it.
 It is a safety feature designed to prevent the leakage of gas into your own if the pilot light is not lit.
 A malfunctioning pilot light will stop that flow unnecessarily.
 If this is the case with your furnace, you will have to call your local HVAC company to come out and replace it.
 This is not the type of repair a homeowner can do themselves.

 Regular Furnace Maintenance

-A well maintained and cleaned furnace will help keep your pilot light burning.
+A well-maintained and cleaned furnace will help keep your pilot light burning.
 Soot and corrosion can interfere with its functionality and cause it to burn out.
 The apparatus surrounding the pilot light is sensitive and should be cleaned by an HVAC professional.
 Establishing a regular maintenance schedule with him will help avoid future problems.
 In the event that your furnace uses electricity to ignite the gas, there will be no pilot light.
-In that case you will have to call your HVAC company immediately.
+In that case, you will have to call your HVAC company immediately.

-Thomas Hoffmann Air Conditioning & Heating LLC have experienced HVAC technicians who are qualified to determine the root cause of your furnace’s problem.
+Thomas Hoffmann Air Conditioning & Heating LLC has experienced HVAC technicians who are qualified to determine the root cause of your furnace’s problem.
 A furnace is outfitted with many sensitive parts that require specialized training to understand.
 Call us today at (314) 471-7625.